hashicorp/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

   specified template.
 Optional customization options can be submitted as well.
   See [creating a virtual machine from a template](#creating-a-virtual-machine-from-a-template) for more details.
+* `vapp` - (Optional) Optional vApp configuration.
+The only sub-key available is `properties`, which is a key/value map of properties for virtual machines imported from OVF or OVA files.
+See [Using vApp properties to supply OVF/OVA configuration](#using-vapp-properties-to-supply-ovf-ova-configuration) for more details.
 * `guest_id` - (Optional) The guest ID for the operating system type.
 For a full list of possible values, see [here][vmware-docs-guest-ids].
 Default: `other-64`.